Horror Show

 Room Rates: Starting at $114 per night

-Hotel Highlights & Amenities: *Located on the National Register of Historic Places *Deetjen's Restaurant serves organic fare *Rooms look out into garden or redwood forest
+Hotel Highlights & Amenities: Located on the National Register of Historic Places, Deetjen's Restaurant serves organic fare, rooms look out into the garden or redwood forest

 La Fonda on the Plaza - Santa Fe, New Mexico

 One ghost in particular is a local celebrity.
 Back in 1867, the Honorable John P. Slough got into an argument with a member of the Territorial Legislature in the hotel's lobby, and was shot to death.
-Still today, guests report that they can see the judge roaming the property in his signature long black coat.
+Still today, guests report that they can see the judge roaming La Fonda in his signature long black coat.

 La Fonda